grings/MemoryDLL/README.md

 5. **Test the Integration ✅**
    - It is recommended to thoroughly test your project after integrating **MemoryDLL** to ensure that all DLLs are being correctly loaded, utilized, and unloaded from memory.
 Given the in-memory nature of this library, testing will help identify any potential issues related to memory management or function resolution.
-   - Created/tested with Delphi 12.2, on Windows 11, 64-bit (latest version)
+   - Created/tested with Delphi 12.2, on Windows 11, 64-bit (version 23H2)

 ### 📖 Example Usage